bucs110SPRING23/portfolio-MichaelKimBing/ch10/final/READ.md

 ## Nested Dictionaries - https://www.programiz.com/python-programming/nested-dictionary

 ## MISCELLANEOUS COMMENTS *(anything else you would like the grader to know)*
-##  When the program asks for the amount you wish to exchange, there might be a mean message in the end if you input a value less than 0.
+##  When the program asks for the amount you wish to exchange, there might be a mean message in the end if you input a value less than or equal to 0.
 Apologies for this custom message.